deleSerna/deleSerna.github.io/_posts/2025-08-01-spring_ai_perplexity_ollama_RAG.markdown

 Now we have a vector db and embedding model to generate the vector embedding is ready, we can now ingest our documents using the a springboot application.
 A similar write up to integrate springboot and Gemini vertetx api can be find [here](https://deleserna.github.io/java/spring_ai/vertex/ai/vaadin/2025/05/29/spring_ai_vertex.html).
 Please modify the `build.gradle` and `application.yml` accordingly.
 Ingesting the given sample texts in the `resources/breakfast` directory is provided in the `IngestionPipeline` class.
 To control the `ingestion` and `deletion` of ingested documents, you can use some end points as provided in the `ApiRequestController`.
 If injection is successful, we can explictly check that by using the CLI and number of entities in the `vectore_store` table which is the default table for the
 Vector db  for the Spring AI.
-If inj=gestion is succesful then number of rows of `doggybagdb.vector_store` should be 9.
+If ingestion is succesful then number of rows of `doggybagdb.vector_store` should be 9.
 ```
 psql -U YOUR_DOGGY_DB_USER   -h localhost doggybagdb
 select count(*)  from doggybagdb.vector_store;